-The Apple iOS CoreCrypto Module, v3.0 operates in a modifiable operational environment per FIPS 140-2 level 1 specifications.
-It is part of iOS 6.0, a commercially available general-purpose operating system executing on the hardware specified in section 2.1.3.
+The Apple OS X CoreCrypto Module, v3.0 operates in a modifiable operational environment per FIPS 140-2 level 1 specifications.
+It is part of OS X 10.8, a commercially available general-purpose operating system executing on the hardware specified in section 2.1.3.